-Independent Medical Opinions for Veterans Claims: Do They Help?
+Independent Private Medical Opinion for Veterans Claims: Do They Help?

 The most common type of medical evaluation that is completed during the VA disability claims process is a Compensation & Pension (C&P) examination.
 A C&P examination is a medical examination of a veteran’s disability, performed by a VA healthcare provider or a VA contracted provider.
 VA uses C&P exams to gather more evidence on a veteran’s claimed condition before issuing a decision and assigning a rating.
 Generally speaking, C&P examinations are used to (1) confirm or deny service connection, and/or (2) establish the severity of a veteran’s disability.
 After the exam, the examiner will write up a report that includes a review of the exam’s findings, any clinical test results, and any medical literature used by the examiner to determine etiology – the cause or origin of a disease or condition.
 If the examiner is trying to confirm or deny service connection, he or she will write up a medical opinion that states whether the veteran’s condition was incurred in or aggravated by service.
 The C&P examination is then added to the veteran’s claims file as part of the evidence VA will use to make a decision.

 However, a C&P examination is not the only form of medical evaluation that veterans may undergo over the course of their claim.
 Instead, there are times in which veterans need to obtain medical opinions from qualified healthcare professionals outside of VA.